joneldiablo/via-ssg-test/README.md

 ## Digital Marketing

 Via is implementing a Digital Marketing strategy that involves several landing pages served by a headless CMS.
-Your job for this test is to develop the landing page from the Figma file taking in consideration SEO good practices.
+Your job for this test is to develop the landing page from a Figma file taking in consideration Web development good practices (Responsiveness, SEO, Performance, Accessibility).

 ## Guidelines